-The capabilities and general principles of the ActiveControl Integration Framework are detailed in the Integration Framework section of this Administration Guide.
-Our existing out-of-the-box Integrations are detailed in separate Administration Guide documentation, available here.
+The capabilities and general principles of ActiveControl's integration capabilities are detailed in the Integration of this Administration Guide.
+Our existing out-of-the-box Integrations are detailed in separate Integration Guide documentation, available here.

 2.2.
 Transport Forms, Business Tasks and Projects